AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.

+# Q3 2024

+- Upgrade jetty to 12.x release with the following changes:
+  - Server components requiring jdk 17.x (requirement from jetty 12.x)
+  - Client components requiring jdk 11.x
+- Move all components to use aws sdk 2.x since 1.x is EOL
+- Move jjwt to 0.12.x (breaking changes from 0.11.x release)

+# Q2 2024

+- Resource Ownership for all objects in ZMS
+- Capability to enable/disable prinicpals (domain and system admins)
+- Update SPIFFE URI support to include trust domains

 # Q1 2024

 - Integration with Cert-Manager (cont. from Q4)